polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-hrmp-channels.md

 ## About horizontal relay-routed message passing

 Horizontal relay-routed message passing (HRMP) is an interim version of cross-consensus message passing (XCMP).
-This interim solution—also sometimes referred to as XCMP-Lite—provides the same functionality as XCMP.
-However, HRMP stores all of the messages passed between chains in the relay chain storage and is therefore more resource-intensive than XCMP.
+This interim solution—also sometimes referred to as XCMP-Lite—provides the same functionality as XCMP but stores all of the messages passed between chains in the relay chain storage.

 Although HRMP is intended to be phased out when XCMP is fully implemented, this tutorial uses HRMP to illustrate how you can open message passing channels to enable parachains to communicate with each other.